 2.1 DEFINITIONS

-Decision

-Parameters associated with a Mass Transition or Acquisition Transfer event that dictate the parties involved and the Target Effective Date of the Mass Transition or Acquisition Transfer.
-Decision parameters include designation of the Losing Competitive Retailer (CR), the Gaining CR, the preliminary list of transitioning Electric Service Identifiers (ESI IDs) and the Target Effective Date of the Mass Transition or Acquisition Transfer.

-Effective Date

-The date on which the Mass Transition or Acquisition Transfer of ESI IDs from the Losing CR to the Gaining CR is to take place.
-This is the date on which the meter read is taken and is used in Mass Transition or Acquisition Transfer transactions.

-Gaining Competitive Retailer

-CR identified in the initiating Decision who is to become the REP of record as of the Effective Date for a transitioned ESI ID following the Mass Transition or Acquisition Transfer.

 Inadvertent Gain/Loss (IAG)

 An unauthorized change of a Customer’s Competitive Retailer (CR) when a Customer or a Premise is changed to a CR that is different from the Customer’s expected CR of choice.
-An IAG is either reported as a gain by the gaining CR or a loss by the losing CR.
+An IAG is either reported as a gain by the Gaining CR or a loss by the Losing CR.

-Losing Competitive Retailer

-CR identified in the initiating Decision who is to be removed as the REP of record upon the processing of a Mass Transition or Acquisition Transfer transaction.

-Target Effective Date

-Effective Date for the Mass Transition or Acquisition Transfer of ESI IDs identified in the Mass Transition or Acquisition Transfer Decision.
-This date may be modified by agreement among Market Participants based on the volume of transitioning ESI IDs and the TDSP’s capacity to read meters and process transactions involving manual intervention.

 5.3 Ad Hoc Retail Market Conference Calls

 Market Participants may request an ad hoc retail market conference call by contacting the chair and/or vice-chair of the Retail Market Subcommittee (RMS).
-RMS leadership will contact ERCOT Client Services who will announce the call via a market Notice to the Retail Market Call (RMC) e-mail distribution list.
+RMS leadership will contact ERCOT Client Services who will announce the call via a Market Notice to the Retail Market Call (RMC) e-mail distribution list.
 Market Participants interested in receiving ad hoc retail market conference call announcements should subscribe to the RMC distribution list located on the ERCOT website.
 Topics of discussion for the ad hoc call may include but are not limited to:

 (a) Transaction and system processing updates (i.e., processing statistics; slow, late or large volumes);